kupehtci/DOCUMENTATION/AWS/AWS - Amplify.md

 This service provides front-end libraries, UI components and backend for building fullstack applications for AWS.

-With <span style="color:purple;">Amplify hosting</span> you are allowed to do continuous delivery and hosting a service for this applications within the Cloud.
+With <span style="color:orange;">Amplify hosting</span> you are allowed to do continuous delivery and hosting a service for this applications within the Cloud.

 You can link amplify to a local / remote repository and do CD with it to the AWS infrastructure.

 This means that you can build an application that will be granted with this services: